Jessica Mauboy

-Early life
+Early life and education

-Mauboy was born in 1989 and raised in Darwin, Northern Territory.
+Jessica Hilda Mauboy was born on 4 August 1989 and raised in Darwin, Northern Territory.
 Her father, Ferdy, is an Indonesian-born electrician from West Timor.
-Her mother, Therese, is an Indigenous Australian from the Kuku Yalanji people of the rainforest regions of Far North Queensland.
+Her mother, Therese, is an Aboriginal Australian woman of the Kuku Yalanji people, whose traditional lands are the rainforest regions of Far North Queensland.
 Mauboy has three older sisters, Sandra, Jenny and Catherine; and a younger sister, Sophia.
 From an early age, she was involved in the local church choir with her grandmother Harriett.
 Her home was described as the "noisiest house on the block", with her mother often singing, her father playing guitar and the rest of the family displaying their passion for music.

 She attended Wulagi Primary School and Sanderson High School in Darwin.
-She dropped out of school in year 11.
+She dropped out of school in year 11 to pursue her passion for music.

 At age fourteen, Mauboy's talents were exposed through the Telstra Road to Tamworth competition at the 2004 Tamworth Country Music Festival in Tamworth, New South Wales.
 As the first winner of the competition, she travelled to Sydney to perform and scored a recording deal with Sony Music Australia.
 She released a country-inspired rendition of the Cyndi Lauper hit "Girls Just Wanna Have Fun".
 A video of the song was produced and released, but the song was unsuccessful and Mauboy returned to Darwin.

 Music career

 2006: Australian Idol

 In 2006, Mauboy auditioned for the fourth season of Australian Idol in Alice Springs, Northern Territory, singing Whitney Houston's "I Have Nothing".
-Her audition impressed all three judges, and she progressed to the semifinals, then to the top twelve.
+Her audition impressed all three judges, and she progressed to the semi-finals, then to the top twelve.
 The media cited her previous Sony contract as grounds for dismissal, but since it had expired, the producers refused to remove her from the show.
 In the final eleven week, following her rendition of Kelly Clarkson's "Walk Away", judge Kyle Sandilands commented on Mauboy's weight, and said that if she wanted to succeed in the music industry, she should "lose the jelly belly".
 Mauboy appeared stunned by the comment.
 In an interview with Who magazine's Alicia Neil, two years after the comment, Mauboy said, "I kind of took it as a joke...
 I look back on it as a positive thing–it made me a stronger person."

 In the final ten-week, Mauboy received the first touchdown of the season from judge Mark Holden for her rendition of Christina Aguilera's hit "Beautiful".
 During the final nine-week, she had a sore throat that resulted in a mediocre rendition of Phil Collins' "Another Day in Paradise" and near-elimination, landing her in the bottom three.
 She never landed in the bottom three again, and ended up progressing to the final show with Damien Leith.
 At the grand finale on 27 November at the Sydney Opera House, Mauboy was voted runner-up to Leith.
 In December 2006, she signed a recording contract with Sony Music Australia, two weeks after Idol ended.